Don't overlook these small signs of disrespect.

 When you're happily in love, it's so easy to miss the signs that your partner isn't exactly on the same page.
 While things like name-calling and cheating are obvious red flags, experts say the small things can clue you in to how in love your partner really is.

 "The reason why it's so important to watch out for these seemingly small things is for the sake of kindness," Julia McCurley, professional matchmaker and founder of Something More, tells Bustle.
 "Kindness, along with emotional stability, is the most important predictor of satisfaction and stability in a marriage."

 Small gestures of kindness are what make people feel cared for, understood, validated, and loved in a relationship.
 "Maybe you are OK with taking an Uber to the airport," McCurley says.
 "But if it's important for your partner to have you drive them, then you're spending $100 of your time to make them feel like a million bucks."

 Although kind gestures are great and can make you feel loved, you don't want to overlook the small signs of disrespect either.
 So if you're curious about how your partner truly feels about you, here are some small things they likely won't do if they love you, according to relationship experts.
-1 They Refuse To Do Any Favors AleksandarNakic/E+/Getty Images

 They Tell You When They Think Someone Else Is Attractive, Even If You Feel Uncomfortable

 There's nothing wrong with finding other people attractive and talking about celebrity crushes once and a while.
 But if your partner actively comments on how hot your friend, their friend or the server is when they know it makes you uncomfortable, they're likely not thinking about your feelings.

 If your partner’s eyes are constantly wandering, this is a sign of disrespect.
 As dating and relationship coach, Rosalind Sedacca, CLC, tells Bustle, “A respectful relationship encourages acceptance, forgiveness, overlooking the little things, seeing the best in your partner.
 Without mutual respect most relationships fall apart either slowly or quickly.”
 A partner who is really in love will never treat you with disrespect.

 One petty fight may not make a huge impact on your relationship.
 But over time, "frequent fighting can take a serious toll on your relationship," Graber says.
 If your partner constantly finds ways to argue with you over the smallest things, there may be a deeper reason behind it.
 As India Simms, licensed marriage and family therapist, previously told Bustle, “Frequent arguments can be healthy as long as you are able to find resolution,” Simms says.
 “If you're in a relationship and your arguments tend to hit below the belt this could be a sign to break up.”
-4 Your Partner Forget The Details & Dates praetorianphoto/E+/Getty Images

 When we're in love, it's a lot easier to remember the details about someone like the color of their eyes, the names of their siblings, or their favorite pizza toppings.
 But, if you’re with someone who can’t remember both small and big things, your partner might not be 100% invested.
 As Jonathan Bennett, certified counselor and co-founder of Double Trust Dating and Relationships, previously told Bustle, “A partner who is fully invested won’t constantly forget anniversary dates, birthdays, or the time [they are] meeting you at the movies.
 This also includes remembering to respond to texts.
 If your partner is always forgetting things that matter to you, it’s a sign you’re not a priority."
 This could be a sign that you’re with a partner who doesn’t pay close attention to you, and may just see the relationship as something fun for the moment.

 You may do something that frustrates your partner, but that is no excuse for them to be putting you down in front of other people.
 "If you're having a dispute about something, a loving partner will discuss it with you privately, and not in front of your friends," Graber says.
 Regardless of how they feel, they’ll never do anything to purposely embarrass you.
 They’ll never make passive-aggressive social media posts either.
 If this is something that your partner does, there’s a good chance they’re too immature for a serious relationship.

 There’s nothing wrong with being with someone who encourages you to make healthier choices.
 After all, when you love someone you'll obviously want them to live a long and healthy life.
 But that doesn't mean anyone should be criticizing what someone eats, drinks, or does to stay healthy.
 Furthermore, a partner who’s really in love won’t make a habit out of picking you apart.